shoui520/shoui520.github.io/docs/vn-android.md

 All the information on how to set up the emulator can be found [here](https://yuzu-mirror.github.io/entry/yuzu-android/) and [here](https://www.youtube.com/watch?v=RxBGJdafY6k).
 The setup is straightforward with links to every necessary resource.
 There's even a brief explanation of the customized drivers that I mentioned earlier.
 With that, you can now read your VNs on your phone!

-## WINDOWS EMULATION... or something close to it
+## Windows Emulation... or something close to it

 Now... now I can finally talk about my babies!!!
 It is worth mentioning that although I do refer to them as "Windows emulators", I would say they are closer to Wine emulators.
 Well, leaving my autistic behaviour aside, let's get to the important stuff.
 At least for now, we have 3 emulators in charge of running Windows programs on Android: Exagear, Winlator, and Mobox.
 I'm going to talk about each two of them here, so be prepared!